How Napoleon lost his grip on Europe and was finally defeated

 War of the Fifth Coalition

-Napoleon had to raise more troops and fought back against the invasion, once more defeating the Austrians and signing the Treaty of Schönbrunn on the 14th of October 1809.
+Napoleon had to raise more troops and fought back against the invasion.

-With an heir to the French empire, the line of succession was safe, should something happen to Napoleon.
+With an heir to the French Empire, the line of succession was safe, should something happen to Napoleon.

-Invasion of Russia
+Napoleon's disastrous invasion of Russia

 Disappointed with Russia’s failure to support him at the Congress of Erfurt, Napoleon feared that Alexander would betray him.

-Then, in June, he ordered his 600,000-strong army to invade Russia.
+Then, in June, he ordered his 600,000-strong army to invade Russia

 The Russian troops retreated back into Russia and burnt crops along the way to deny the French much-needed food supplies.